 Always go with the trusted brand in terms of a detox drink because most of them are crap and you are simply wasting your money.
 But generally, yes good quality detox drinks work for Xanax, as they do for temporarily masking the toxins from any other drug.

 Your other option is to get yourself a bottle of high quality synthetic urine, like Sub Solution or Quick Fix.
 If it’s an unsupervised drug test then this is the best option because a high quality synthetic urine will guarantee you pass.
-You can read more on synthetic urine here.
+Click here for more info on sub-solution powdered urine kit and other urine brands.

 However, if you are concerned about the pressure of submitting a fake sample, or you’re not sure if it’s unsupervised, then a good quality detox drink will be your best option to pass a drug test for Xanax.